KAMILA's BOOK has been re-edited .. NEW VERSION can be previewed and bought here (available in E-Book form also) : www.blurb.com/b/4664202-kamila…

 I have often wondered what it is that drives some people to measure up to others by provoking them anonymously on the net.
 Is it a search for identity, recognition or self assertion?
 I cannot help feeling that some form of inadequacy drives them to behave in this manner.
 After all, there are so many "real" challenges to be faced in life by those willing and able to confront them.

 As a photographer of young ladies, I occasionally find myself the target of such attention.
-I will humour them once, rarely twice, but then thankfully DA offers us the option to block them and they can go and bother someone else .. : -)
+I will humour them once, rarely twice, but then thankfully DA offers us the option to block them and they can go and express their frustrations somewhere else .. : -)

 "Underaged Models" and "body weight"